 To become a B Corp, companies must meet rigorous standards of social and environmental performance, accountability, and transparency.
-Unlike traditional corporations, B Corporations are legally required to consider the impact of their decisions on their employees, suppliers, communities, consumers, and environment.
-You can consider B Corp to be the business equivalent of a Fair Trade certification or LEED certification; it’s proof that we are walking the walk.
+B Corporations balance the needs of their different stakeholders and consider the impact of their decisions on employees, suppliers, communities, consumers, and environment.

 Our B Corp status reassures me that our co-op is focused on holistic practices that benefit many within our chain of supply, rather than driving our decisions based on profit margins.
 We put people over profits, and we're committed to that being the right way to do business. – Alyssa Soares, DC Installer